BRAC Education Programme

 Impact and Achievements

-BRAC’s educational activities started in 1985 with just 22 one-room schools.
-The activities covered three upazillas, served less than 700 children and were administered by just five staff members.
+BRAC’s educational activities began in 1985, with 22 one-room schools.
+The activities covered three upazillas, served fewer than 700 children and were administered by just five staff members.
 Today, BEP operates on a national level.
-It reaches 470 of the 482 upazillas in all 64 districts of Bangladesh.
+It reaches 470 of the 490 upazillas in all 64 districts of Bangladesh.
 Moreover, the BRAC school models have been replicated on a national and international level.
 In Bangladesh, 714 smaller partner NGOs are applying the BRAC non-formal school model to provide basic primary education in remote areas.
-The BRAC school model has also been replicated in other countries of the world such as Afghanistan, Tanzania, Uganda, Sudan and Pakistan.
+The BRAC school model has also been replicated in countries such as Afghanistan, Tanzania, Uganda, South Sudan and Pakistan.

 The following figures give a more detailed idea of BEP’s impact:

-- To date, 3.8 million children have graduated from BRAC schools.
+- To date, more than 11 million children have graduated from BRAC schools.

-- More than 2.3 million children have successfully completed the pre-primary school level.
+- Over 6 million children have successfully completed the pre-primary school level.

-- The ADP serves over 250,000 learners, while the 1,830 rural libraries in Multi Purpose Community Learning Centres (Gonokendras) and 8,660 Kishori Kendras give members access to a variety of reading materials.
-Those community learning centres have almost 762,000 members.
+- The ADP serves more than 273,000 learners, while the 2,853 rural libraries in multipurpose community learning centres (Gonokendras) and 9,000 Kishori Kendras give members access to a variety of reading materials.
+The community learning centres have 1.25 million members.

-- 98% of all students transferred to a primary school after completing the pre-primary course.
+- 5.9 million students (approximately 61.4 per cent of them girls) transferred to a primary school after completing the pre-primary course to date.

-- 78% of all pupils gain the required skills upon completion of their course.
+- 78 per cent of all pupils gain the expected skills upon completion of their course.

-Students are required to pass the Grade V examination set by the government and over 96% succeed in doing so, showing that BRAC school learners’ performance is on a par with that of mainstream primary school pupils.
-BRAC schools therefore teach learners the same skills as the government schools, even though they enrol and retain a higher proportion of hard-to-reach children, such as girls, who make up 65% of the student body.
+Students are required to pass the Grade V examination set by the government.
+According to BRAC’s data, in 2015 99.97 per cent succeed in doing so, indicating that BRAC school learners’ performance is on a par with that of mainstream primary school pupils.
+BRAC schools therefore teach learners the same skills as government schools, even though they enrol and retain a higher proportion of hard-to-reach children, such as girls, who make up 62 per cent of the student body.

 Challenges and Future Plans